-We have focused a lot on the practice of gratitude these past few weeks.
 We commonly use the word “blessings” as something we are grateful for.
 I even named my blog with the word “blessed” in it!
 But are we using this word correctly?
 What comes to mind when you hear the word blessing?
 A favor granted by God?
 Your family or friends?
 Some material objects?
 All the above?
 What are blessings from God?

 What are Blessings from God?

-Paul describes blessings in the New Testament:
+The apostle Paul describes blessings in the New Testament:

 God gives us EVERY spiritual blessing that He has and does not hold back or leave out any blessings to us!
 What are these spiritual blessings?
 God pours out the following spiritual blessings when we follow Jesus: